Dinie97/angular-firebase-notification/README.md

 https://github.com/Dinie97/angular-firebase-notification/assets/51571197/6231847d-f338-4915-b4dc-ee23eefa2c69

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.3.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Replace your own firebase credential on Environment and firebase-messaging-sw.js file.

 ## Code scaffolding